 Strides Toward Independence

-Our new limestone outdoor arena includes accessible design features that considers the full range of human diversity with respect to ability, language, culture, gender, age and other forms of human difference.
+Our new limestone outdoor arena includes accessible design features that consider the full range of human diversity with respect to ability, language, culture, gender, age and other forms of human difference.
 An inclusive riding space provides the "just right" level of challenge to our riders.
 Riding indoors allows our Instructors to shield riders from sensory input that may be distracting when we are first learning to ride, keeping the focus on learning new safe techniques and fostering beginning relationships with horses.
 As our riders progress and develop a deeper love of their sport they are ready to explore nature with their 4 legged friends.
 A stepping stone to trail riding or galloping across an open field is an outdoor arena, large enough to spread their wings, but still with all the comforts of the nest.
 An outdoor arena at Trinity Farm will give our riders of all abilities and opportunity to interact with each other and do what all people want to do; ride!

 Can You See What I See?